Request A

 Can you imagine celebrating Holi without colours?
 Of course, not.
 Colours are an integral part of Holi.
 You will see different colours being used to play Holi.
 And, nowadays, there are also herbal Holi colours available in our online gift shop, which ensures your skin enjoys a harmless Holi.
 However, the earlier Holi celebrations did not involve colours.

 As per legends, the notorious Lord Krishna used to tease Radha and her other gopis by smearing colour on them.
-This act by Lord Krishna has thence been used during Holi celebrations.
+This act by Lord Krishna has then been used during Holi celebrations.

 Different types of Holi in India